iaretechnician/barebones-masterserver-wiki/Reasoning---Do-you-need-it?.md

 * **Works offline** - no third party server software is used, so you can run everything locally
 * **No Concurrency** - I love concurrent programming, I thrive in it, but after working on a server that has no way of getting hit by race conditions, I don't think I'm going back.
 "Single-threaded" server-side code is a breeze to work with.
 "But what about my CPU cores?" - you might ask?
 Trust me, there are many ways to use them (like running multiple sever processes, or running intensive tasks in separate threads (yes, you can still use concurrency, if you want, so yeah, you really don't lose a thing)).

+If these didn't convince you - I'd love to hear what you're working on and what your needs are.

+**Rapid development** alone should attract you, because that's where most of your money and time is saved.

 ## Story behind
 Before releasing this framework, I actually rewrote it 3 times!